Salt Lake County, Utah: Education

+Salt Lake County is home to the Bastian Agricultural and Equestrian Center, which also serves as an extension and distance education location for Utah State University.

 Infrastructure

 Transportation

 Because the restricted geography permits only four major entrances to the Salt Lake Valley, routes for long-distance travel through the valley are mainly confined to an east–west strip through Salt Lake City and South Salt Lake and a north–south strip near the Jordan River.
 These corridors cross in the area between South Salt Lake and Downtown Salt Lake City and together form a latin cross of transportation infrastructure that is almost perfectly oriented north-to-south.

 Air transportation

 Salt Lake City International Airport is the only airport with scheduled passenger service in the county, and South Valley Regional Airport is the only other public airport.
 Another small airport, Skypark Airport, is just to the north of Salt Lake County.
 Salt Lake City International Airport is the 24th-busiest airport in the United States and a hub of Delta Air Lines and SkyWest Airlines.
-In 2014, construction began on a major renovation and expansion project that is expected to be completed in 2022.
+In 2014, construction began on a major renovation and expansion project.
+The initial phase was completed in 2020, with expansion phases completing periodically between then and 2026.